-It is expected that student entering the program with an MPH degree (Track I) has six (6) years to complete the program, including the dissertation.
-A student entering the program without an MPH degree (Track II) has seven (7) years from the initial semester of enrollment to complete all requirements for the DrPH degree, including the dissertation.
+It is recommended that the student entering the program with an MPH degree (Track I) complete the program, including the dissertation within six (6) years, and seven (7) years for a student entering the program without an MPH degree (Track II).
+However, the students have a maximum of ten (10) years from the initial semester of enrollment to complete all requirements for the DrPH degree, including the dissertation.
 Failure to satisfy all requirements during this period may result in suspension up to dismissal.